srouchier/buildingenergygeeks/README.md

-# InverseBuilding
+# Building Energy Geeks (formerly InverseBuilding)

-This repository hosts a series of tutorials on how to solve various types of inverse problems in building physics.
+This repository hosts a series of tutorials on how to solve various types of data analysis problems in building physics.

-Check out the project's [page](http://srouchier.github.io/InverseBuilding/) for more details.
+* Energy performance assessment
+* Prediction of energy use
+* HVAC monitoring and fault detection
+* Material characterisation

+As of the last update of this description (March 24th 2020), the repository has just been renamed Building Energy Geeks, and a nice page is under construction to display all tutorials.
+Stay tuned !

+You can still view the former version of the website [here](http://srouchier.github.io/InverseBuilding/).